-Special attention should be placed on the position descriptions of temporary, casual and other short term staff.
+Special attention should be placed on the position descriptions of temporary, casual and other short-term staff.

-CQRs and centres of excellence should conduct criminal history checks and confirm professional qualifications for all employees, contractors and third parties (e.g. external data hosting infrastructure providers) requiring access to the CQR's information.
+CQRs should conduct criminal history checks and confirm professional qualifications for all employees, contractors and third parties (e.g. external data hosting infrastructure providers) requiring access to the CQR's information.